ArmJi/ArmJi/README.md

 - 👋 Hi, I’m @ArmJi
-- 👀 I’m interested in front-end developer
+- 👀 I’m interested in Front-End Developer
-- 📫 How to reach me :
+- 📫 How to reach me.
+Email : nattapol1193@gmail.com
-      email : nattapol1193@gmail.com

 <!---
 ArmJi/ArmJi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.